 See the report published by ROSPA for more information on cycling accident statistics.

 After a cycling accident, if you intend to make a personal injury claim against the fault party, it is a good idea if it is safe to do so and you are well enough to start to collect evidence to prove your claim.

 It is also important that you receive medical attention after the accident has occurred.
 Following this, you should retain as much medical evidence as you can, including hospital admission slips, prescriptions, and doctor’s reports.
 Providing medical evidence can determine how serious your injuries are.

+You may be wondering what evidence you need for a cyclist accident claim.
 There are multiple things you can do to support your cycle accident claim and help prove who was at fault.
 Evidence could include: